decaporg/gatsby-starter-netlify-cms/src/pages/blog/2024-09-27-building-an-advanced-real-time-eeg-analysis-app-with-python-and-brainflow.md

 </br>

-JavaScript is the backbone of the front-end interactivity.
-It manages WebSocket connections, updates the chart in real time, and handles user input.
+JavaScript is the magic behind our front-end interactivity.
+We will use it to manage WebSocket connections, update the chart in real time, and handle user input.
 The script needs to ensure seamless communication with the Flask server, dynamically updating the chart based on incoming data.

+- Creaete a new folder inside the **static** folder and name it `js`.
+This folder will hold our front-end's JavaScript.

+- Create a new file called `app.js`.

 </br>